How to Recall Your Dreams Upon Waking

 Symbols help us to understand the psyche/consciousness on a deeper level.

 Random objects in dreams are more than they appear.
-A talking doughnut in your dream could represent psychic information that is pertinent in your life.
-(Or, you may have overslept and now are really hungry for breakfast.)
-Premonitions can take the form of symbols, so can hidden illnesses and other psychic phenomena.
-More to come on dream interpretation in next week's post.
+A talking doughnut in your dream could represent pertinent psychic information in your life.
+Premonitions can take the form of symbols, and so can hidden illnesses and other psychic phenomena.

-It opens up a line of communication with our internal guidance system.
+When you recall your dreams, a line of communication with your internal guidance system opens up.

 The best spiritual mentor you will ever have- is within.
 Our spirit guides and guardians have been with us since birth and frequently communicate through our intuition.
 Even if you are a skeptic, chances are you've experienced a gut feeling proving that somehow/someway, you knew the truth all along.
 Your internal guide will visit you in dreams if called upon.

-If you need a clear answer from your spirit guide, read this related post: Why You Unintentionally Deflect Spiritual Help
+If you need a clear answer from your spirit guide, read this related post: How to Connect with Divine Council and Receive Spiritual Guidance

 Let's briefly cover some common myths about dreaming that can make dream recall difficult.